 Staple foods are used frequently sometimes daily, like rice or potatoes.
-If well chosen these foods are nutritious.
+If well-chosen these foods are nutritious.

 Your cultural and social meanings are attached to the food you eat.
 It is just like wearing traditional clothing or speaking your native language and enjoying your traditional cuisines which can also be a way of celebrating your own unique heritage.

 The cultural traditions of your food are not inflexible.
-As you learn more about the foods you normally eat, new foods, your health being compromised by your diet, you may choose to become a vegetarians or decide to eat only fish and vegetables.
+As you learn more about the foods you normally eat, new foods, your health being compromised by your diet, you may choose to become a vegetarian or decide to eat only fish and vegetables.